Chieh-Han/Lung-MRI-Registration-with-ML-methods/readME.md

 ### Final Comparison

-- We choose the best performing set ups: which are NCC and MI Losses, both with the addition of Vector Integration Layer
+- We chose the best performing setups: which are NCC and MI Losses, both with the addition of Vector Integration Layer
 - We can see here through the grid view, the outline of the lung lines up really well with the fixed image.
 - Note: The Final ML results here are trained for 5000 epochs